dciccale/openhiringmatrix/README.md

 ### Skills

 It is paramount to identify the key skills required for the role.
-These skills should encompass both technical and soft skills, as well as experience, cultural fit, and cultural contribution. or any other category that is relevant to the role according to the company's needs.
+These skills should encompass both technical and soft skills, as well as experience, cultural fit, and cultural contribution, or any other category that is relevant to the role according to the company's needs.

 ### Criterion

-Each skill should be accompanied with a specific criteria on how the skill will be evaluated.
-For example, if the skill is "Programming languages" the criterion could be "Proficiency in relevant programming languages".
-The company could add more deail on how the proficiency will be evaluated, such as "Ability to write clean, efficient code in Python", or even have a checklist of questions or tasks that the candidate will be evaluated on.
+Each skill should be accompanied by a specific criterion on how the skill will be evaluated.
+For example, if the skill is "Programming languages," the criterion could be "Proficiency in relevant programming languages."
+The company could add more detail on how proficiency will be evaluated, such as "Ability to write clean, efficient code in Python," or even have a checklist of questions or tasks that the candidate will be evaluated on.

 ### Weight

 Assigning a weight to each skill is crucial to reflect its importance in the role.
 Not every skill is equally important, and some may be more critical for the role than others.
-By assigning weights, companies can ensure that the evaluation process is aligned with the role's requirements and priorities as well as the company's values and culture - or - other attributes that are important to the company to include on their team.
+By assigning weights, companies can ensure that the evaluation process is aligned with the role's requirements and priorities as well as the company's values and culture—or other attributes that are important to the company to include on their team.

 ## Example